PADI Deep Diver vs SSI Deep Diver: Which Should You Choose?

 Pro Tip:

 If your goal is diving deep in Komodo, strong currents are part of the game.
-Choose a course that emphasizes current management and situational awareness, more important than digital e-learning.
+Choose a course that emphasises current management and situational awareness, more important than digital e-learning.

 Final Thoughts